SAP-samples/easy-extension-samples/delivery-slot-management/README.md

 - A unit test for the DeliverySlotService backend service
 - A rest test for one of the Easy Rest endpoint defined by the extension

-To make them work, simply run _gradle test_ from the root of the project, youl'll see also a generated report under the _build/reports_ folder
+To make them work, simply run _gradle test_ from the root of the project, you'll see also a generated report under the _build/reports_ folder

 ### Test using Swagger
 Here's how you can test your endpoints levaraging Swagger: